MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-parts.md

 |![Illustration of a page displaying multiple parts side by side.](media/parts-sidebyside-illustration.png)|When records from two tables need to be compared together, parts can be displayed side by side.|

 ## Different types of parts
-Business Central offers different types of parts that each
+Business Central offers different types of parts that display data in a specific way.

 |PageType|Purpose|Hosting page types|
 |----|---|---|